-- 1. For each hearing aid, open and close the battery door once. - 2.
-Your hearing aids are in wireless mode after 10 seconds.
+- 1. Open and close the battery door on each hearing aid once. - 2 Wireless communication will be activated after 10 seconds

-It is important to wait an additional 15 seconds after wireless function resumes before opening and closing the battery compartment again for any reason.
+NOTE: It is important to wait an additional 15 seconds after wireless function resumes before opening and closing the battery compartment again for any reason.
 Flight mode will resume if you open and close the battery compartment during this 15 second window.